 I have three quick thoughts to share with you.

 In my work as a UX designer, I regularly, manually, create flow diagrams.
 "Screen Flow" would drastically reduce my efforts!
 Additionally, it would be a handy visual for a variety of stakeholders, from developers looking to get a sense of the app to clients seeing how different features connect together.

-2. I think the "spider-web" concern could lead to a
+2. I think the "spider-web" concern could lead to a great feature.

 You mentioned how one screen linking to many could lead to a "spider-web" map, and I think this could be viewed as a positive!
 I love the idea of using Screen Flow to create custom flow diagrams for different task flows.
 For example: you could select a screen, select one screen from the many it links to, and then continue onwards to create and save a particular flow through the system.
 This would be invaluable for mapping different flows through a large, complex app.
 Perhaps you could call this, "Screen Flow: Choose Your Own Adventure". ;)

 3. This would make a terrific view on InVision Cloud.

 I love the idea of Screen Flow as an alternative view on InVision Cloud.
 From the default view, I could toggle to a Screen Flow view, and then maybe have custom-defined flows within that view.

 Thanks again for sharing, Ben!
 Look forward to hopefully seeing this feature come to life in InVision.